foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/INSTALLATION.md

 This package provides a universal Plymouth boot splash theme that adapts to different display rotations.
 With the optional runtime detection system (recommended), rotation changes require only editing cmdline.txt and rebooting - no initramfs rebuilds needed.
 The theme uses pre-rendered image sequences for each rotation (0, 90, 180, 270 degrees).

+**THEME NOTE**: This is the volumio-adaptive theme which uses the `plymouth=` parameter.
+For the companion volumio-text theme, which uses different rotation parameters (`video=...,rotate=` or `fbcon=rotate:`), see the volumio-text-adaptive documentation.

+## Dual-Theme System

+The repository contains two themes with different rotation approaches:

+### volumio-adaptive (This Theme)
+- Uses pre-rotated image sequences
+- Rotation controlled by: `plymouth=` parameter
+- Runtime detection: Optional (recommended)
+- Parameter location: /boot/cmdline.txt
+- Parameter values: 0, 90, 180, 270

+### volumio-text (Companion Theme)
+- Uses dynamic text rendering
+- Rotation controlled by: framebuffer rotation
+- Runtime detection: Not applicable
+- Parameter location: /boot/cmdline.txt
+- Parameter format: `video=...,rotate=N` or `fbcon=rotate:N`

+**CRITICAL**: Do not mix parameters between themes.
+Use `plymouth=` only with volumio-adaptive, and use `video=...,rotate=` or `fbcon=rotate:` only with volumio-text.

 ## Package Contents

 1. `volumio-adaptive.script` - Main Plymouth script with rotation support